Ja to play but Morant will come off the bench vs. Rockets

 Ja Morant will be back in the line-up Wednesday as the Grizzlies take on Houston but for the first time in his NBA career, Morant will come off the bench against the Rockets.

-Grizzlies coach Taylor Jenkins also says that Morant will be on a minutes restriction as the team eases him back after missing the past nine games.
+Grizzlies coach Taylor Jenkins also said Morant will be on a minutes restriction as the team eases him back after missing the past nine games.